Father Salvatore Luzzi

 Assigned as follows:

-Summary of Sexual Abuse Allegations against Father Salvatore P. Luzzi:
+Summary of Sexual Abuse Allegations against Fr.
+Salvatore Luzzi:

-Father Salvatore P. Luzzi dedicated 30 years of ministry to the Diocese of Erie, and during that time he was accused of sexual misconduct by eight male victims ranging between teenagers and individuals in their early 20s.
+Fr.
+Salvatore Luzzi was ordained a priest in 1962, who served in multiple parishes in the Diocese of Erie.
+According to media reports, in dedicated 30 years of ministry to the Diocese of Erie, and during that time he was accused of sexual misconduct by eight male victims ranging between teenagers and individuals in their early 20s.
 These victims claimed Luzzi: groped, kissed, fondled and inappropriately hugged them.
 Some believe he is also responsible for the suicide of a former student.

 For several years, Luzzi taught at Venango Christian High School before moving to St. Mark’s Seminary, a college for the preparation of students heading into the priesthood.
 Luzzi worked alongside his friend Father Leon Muroski as Spiritual Directors at St. Marks.